microsoft/pai/pai-management/README.md

 [The conponent templatefile path](k8sPaiLibrary/template)

-You should configuration you node role as following.
+You should configuration your node role as following.
 (None-ha proxy)

 ```yaml
    - hostname: hostname (echo `hostname`)